Using VMs to Run Containers and Uninstalling Docker from the Main OS

 Warning Allowing a user to talk to the Docker daemon is equivalent to giving the user full root access to the host.

-This warning highlights one of the most critical security concerns when using Docker.
 Essentially, any user with access to the Docker daemon has root-level access to the host system, which can pose significant security risks.
 A quote from an article on opensource.com elaborates:

 “The biggest problem is everything in Linux is not namespaced.
 Currently, Docker uses five namespaces to alter processes view of the system: Process, Network, Mount, Hostname, Shared Memory.